Binance trading volume tops all-time high with $37B in a day By Cointelegraph - Up News Info

 Binance trading volume tops all-time high with $37B in a day

-According to data from CoinMarketCap, the daily trading volume of Binance has now hit $37,291,444,117 which is up 40.5% in the last 24 hours.
+According to data from CoinMarketCap, the daily trading volume of Binance has now hit $37,291,444,117, up 40.5% in the last 24 hours.
 Last week, the analytics site reported $25 billion in trading volume for Binance.

 Continue Reading on Coin Telegraph